Day 1: Flight from Calcutta/Delhi to Guwahati and drive to Samdrup Jongkhar, 110kms.

 Day 1: Flight from Calcutta/Delhi to Guwahati and then drive to Samdrup Jongkhar, 110kms.

 At the airport you will be met by Langur Eco Travels, Indian representatives who will drive you to Samdrup Jongkhar (approx 3 hrs drive).
 Along this drive please keep an eye out in the fields for the rare Lesser and Greater Adjutants; Little cormorant; White-throated Kingfisher.
 The Bhutanese hosts will greet you at the Bhutan gate in Samdrup Jongkhar and take you to our hotel for your first night in Bhutan.
-After Checking into the hotel, as time allows we will bird in the surrounding area; Indian and Chinese pond herons; Little Heron; Black-crowned Night Heron; Little and Cattle egrets; Asian Pied Starling; Common Myna; Rose-ringed and Alexandrine parakeets; Common Tailorbird; Oriental Magpie Robin; Yellow-footed Green Pigeon; Common Iora; Green Bee-eater and with a bit of luck the very rarely seen Blyth’s Kingfisher; Dark-rumped Swift and Black-backed Forktail.
+After Checking into the hotel, as time allows we will bird in the surrounding area; Indian Pond Heron; Black-crowned Night Heron; Little and Cattle egrets; Asian Pied Starling; Common Myna; Rose-ringed and Alexandrine parakeets; Common Tailorbird; Oriental Magpie Robin; Yellow-footed Green Pigeon; Common Iora; Green Bee-eater and with a bit of luck the very rarely seen Blyth’s Kingfisher; Dark-rumped Swift and Black-backed Forktail.

 NIGHT: Hotel Tashi Gasel, Samdrup Jongkhar, (250m).